 HEAD: The method to our momentum

-COPY: DFI Canada W builds its success on a coherent strategy that places economic and social development impacts at the forefront of all activities.
-Through support to businesses in developing countries we intend to have a favourable impact on job creation, climate change and poverty reduction through support to three priority sectors:
+COPY: At DFIC, we value three things above all.
+Equality.
+Inclusivity.
+Environment.
+We build our success on a coherent strategy, placing economic and social development impacts at the forefront of all activities.
+By providing support to businesses in developing countries, we intend to create a favourable impact on job creation, climate change and poverty reduction through our three priority sectors:

-Green growth, i.e. renewable energy, energy infrastructure, energy efficiency, water supply, water management, waste management, waste water management, bio refinery products, green industrial production, and climate solutions focused on mitigation or adaptation,
+Green growth, i.e. renewable energy, energy infrastructure, energy efficiency, water supply, water management, waste management, waste water management, bio refinery products, green industrial production, and climate solutions focused on mitigation or adaptation

-Agribusiness value chain, from processing to storage and transportation, and
+Agribusiness value chain, from processing to storage and transportation,

-Supporting small- and medium-sized enterprises through lending to local financial institutions or through equity investments.
+Supporting small- and medium-sized enterprises through lending to local financial institutions or through equity investments

-DFI Canada will have a dual geographic focus covering areas where Canada has the greatest strengths and experience and where poverty continues to be a chronic challenge: Latin America and the Caribbean, and Sub-Saharan Africa.
+DFIC will have a dual geographic focus covering areas where Canada has the greatest strengths and experience, as well as where poverty continues to be a chronic challenge: Latin America and the Caribbean, and Sub-Saharan Africa.

-DFI Canada’s strategy aligns with guidance from the Government of Canada: seek a differentiated place in the market, leverage partnerships, implement effective governance and decision-making, and grow a financially sustainable portfolio with a well-managed appetite for risk.
+Our strategic approach aligns with guidance from the Government of Canada.To seek a differentiated place in the market, to leverage partnerships, implement effective governance and decision-making, and to grow a financially sustainable portfolio with a well-managed appetite for risk.

-DFI Canada will create a niche for itself through a nimble and innovative approach to business focusing on the needs of its private sector borrowers and investee companies in developing countries, and focusing on business activities that propose to have a significant economic and social impact.
+DFIC will create a niche through our nimble and innovative approach to business, focusing on the needs of its private sector borrowers and investee companies in developing countries.
+All the while focusing on business activities that propose to have significant economic and social impact.

 FINANCING AND INVESTMENTS PAGE